aeris170/W10-W11CleanInstall/README.md

   * Taskbar Search bar will not be removed, instead will be made an icon.
   * Taskview button on Taskbar will not be hidden.
   * Added two cursor sets.
 You can browse them at [W10-W11CleanInstall/Resources/Cursors/](https://github.com/aeris170/W10-W11CleanInstall/Resources/Cursors).
 Default cursor will be [Obsidian](https://www.deviantart.com/teft/art/Obsidian-Cursor-set-78972293) by [teft](https://www.deviantart.com/teft/gallery).
-  * ... and other stuff I fail to remember at the moment.
+  * ... and possibly other stuff I failed to remember.
 Nothing malicious.
 You should still diff the original with mine.
 You can use an online tool or use a program like Meld.
 > [!WARNING]
+> Definitely diff!
+No one but you is responsible if your break anything.
+We will laugh at you if you break your setup and come complaining in the issues!

+### How to use?
+  Follow [UnattendedWinstall](https://github.com/memstechtips/UnattendedWinstall).
+> [!IMPORTANT]
 Please make sure you have internet during installation.
 Resources folder will be downloaded.

+> [!TIP]
-If they couldn't be downloaded during installation, launch "Download Resources" from desktop.
+If you can't/won't have internet druing installation, you can launch "Download Resources" from desktop after logging in.

-### How to use?
-  Follow [UnattendedWinstall](https://github.com/memstechtips/UnattendedWinstall).

 ### License - usage rights?
   Use this in any way you desire.
 You must give credit to [Memory](https://github.com/memstechtips), [FR33THY](https://github.com/FR33THYFR33THY), [catppuccin](https://github.com/catppuccin).
 If you are able to, also give credit to [aeris170 (me)](https://github.com/aeris170).

 #### YOUR Favoutire Software(s)?
-> [!INFO]
+> [!NOTE]
-The list below is planned to be the final list.
+The list below is planned to be the final list — tentative.
 The current autoattend.xml does not include all those below. autoattend.xml includes some other programs unmentioned below.
 This will be fixed soon.

-Yes, all via winget 😏 you have the option to select.
+Yes, all via winget 😏 you have the option to select which.
 Don't like some?
 Don't install those.
   * **7zip**
   * **Auto Hotkey**
   * **Battle.net**